If your child has a fever, it means their body temperature is above normal.

 Call Healthline 0800 611 116 if you are unsure what you should do.

-Sometimes a fever can lead to a convulsion (also called a ‘fit’ or ‘febrile convulsion’).
+Sometimes a fever can lead to a febrile seizure (also called a ‘fit’ or ‘febrile convulsion’).

-The fit may occur without warning.
+The seizure may occur without warning.
 Your child may jerk or twitch and become stiff or floppy.
 They may become unconscious or unaware of their surroundings, or have trouble breathing.

 If this happens, follow these steps.